cynteo/cab-public-docs/content/guides/priority-mapping.md

 ## Customizing Priority Mapping

 Priority mapping is configured during deployment.
-The solution can be customized to match your organization's SolarWinds priority structure.
+The solution can be customized to match your ITSM platform's priority structure.

 **To request a priority mapping change**, contact [support@cynteocloud.com](mailto:support@cynteocloud.com) with your desired mapping.

 ---

-## SolarWinds Priority Values
+## ITSM Priority Values

-Your SolarWinds instance may have different priority names.
+Your ITSM platform may have different priority names.
 Common priority structures include:

-**Standard SolarWinds Priorities:**
+**Standard Priorities:**
-- Critical
+- Critical / P1
-- High
+- High / P2
-- Medium
+- Medium / P3
-- Low
+- Low / P4

 Your organization may use custom priority names.
-The mapping is configured to match your specific SolarWinds priority structure during deployment.
+The mapping is configured to match your specific platform's priority structure during deployment.

 ---

 ## Custom Priority Examples

-Alert Bridge supports various priority mapping strategies:
+Cynteo Alert Bridge supports various priority mapping strategies:

 ### Example 1: Escalated Priorities
 All critical and error alerts mapped to high priority for faster response.